Exploring 'Wild' Places with GIS

 GIS and Careers

+GIS and Careers Activity Source: ESRI.
+Adapted with permission.
 Geographic information systems (GIS) are mapping and analysis tools that people use in all walks of life.
 GIS is problem-solving technology, for careers in research, policy-making, and production — in government agencies, non-profit groups, and for-profit companies, from global to local levels.
-Learn about GIS careers with ESRI.
+Whatever the sphere — atmosphere, hydrosphere, cryosphere, lithosphere, or biosphere — there are little challenges and major dilemmas that can be addressed only by examining the patterns of where things are, the traits of things here versus things over there, and how things relate to each other.
+[Read More]

 Mapping Quake Risk